Age Discrimination in Employment in Minnesota

 Minnesota is an “at-will” employment state.
 That means that your employer can fire you for any reason or no reason at all – even a stupid, incorrect, unfair, or unethical reason – provided that it’s not an illegal reason.

 One illegal reason for making any employment decision about an employee is age.
 Your employer can’t make any decision about you – including hiring, termination, pay, raises, leave, suspension, hours, or discipline – on the basis of your age.
 Making employment decisions even partly on the basis of age is prohibited by Title VII of the federal Civil Rights Act and state law in the Minnesota Human Rights Act.
+This is something a Minneapolis employment lawyer will tell all of their clients from the start.

 Age discrimination comes in many forms.
 Sometimes employers will make comments that indicate they are considering an employee’s age in making decisions, such as: “How long are you going to be here?”; “When are you planning on retiring?”; or “How long do you think you can keep this up?”
 Sometimes they’ll even go further and make comments about “old farts,” “young guns,” or “getting rusty with age.”
 When followed by termination or lay-offs, these are pretty clear cases of age discrimination.